TurboGears/tg2docs/docs/building_docs.rst

 The above commands update *your* repository.
-In order to get your changes into the "main" repository that mpedersen maintains, you need to initiate a "pull request" as detailed in his :ref:`bitbucket_tutorial`.
+In order to get your changes into the "main" repository that mpedersen maintains, you need to initiate a "pull request".
+You can read more about using bitbucket in this tutorial:
+:ref:`bitbucket_tutorial`.

 Thank you very much for helping out with the turbogears documentation efforts!